IrynaYe/cardano-docs.iohk.io/_docs/cardano/plutus/types.md

 cause a transaction to be considered invalid.

-`Int`, `Float`, and `ByteString` literals can be patterns as well, so we can, for example, define the factorial function using case like so:
+`Int`, `Float`, and `ByteString` literals can be patterns as well, so we can, for example, define the factorial function using the case like so:

     facInt : Int -> Int {
       facInt n = case n of {